Everything Pokellector tracks, plus scanning and pricing

 How Pokex is different

-The biggest gap is workflow speed.
-With Pokex you point your camera and the card is identified, priced, and added to your collection in about a second.
-It also shows real-time variant pricing, set-completion percentages, and a portfolio value tracker.
-Pokellector shows what you own; Pokex shows what you own and what it is worth.
+The biggest gap is the workflow.
+With Pokex you point your camera at a card, confirm the match, and add it to your collection with market-price context.
+It also shows variant pricing, set-completion percentages, and a portfolio value tracker.
+Pokellector focuses on the checklist; Pokex connects scanning, pricing, and tracking.

 Why collectors switch